Kuuuube/Artisan_Stock_Checker/discord_webhook_script.md

 For example, to remove the XSoft check from the CS Raiden:

-Checking the CS section of the hardnesses list we can see that under `CS Raiden`, XSoft is labeled `6` so the model ending in `6` is the one that needs to be removed.
+Checking the CS section of the hardnesses list, we can see that under `CS Raiden`, XSoft is labeled `6` so the model ending in `6` is the one that needs to be removed.

 ```python
         #CS hardnesses are defined here